cisco-ce/workspace-integrations-nodejs/CONTRIBUTOR.md

 * **Minor** - Compatible new features -	Increment the middle digit and reset last digit to zero	1.1.0
 * **Major** - Changes that break backward compatibility	- Increment the first digit and reset middle and last digits to zero	2.0.0

 From command line do either `npm version major`, `npm version minor` or `npm version patch`, depending on your changes.
+Then, to finally push the changes to npmjs.com, type `npm publish`.
 Follow the instructions to log in.
-Then, to finally push the changes to npmjs.com, type `npm publish`.

 Your updates should now be available to external users.
 Head over to [npmjs.com](https://www.npmjs.com/package/workspace-integrations) and verify that it reflects the newer version.

 ## Running the samples

 The samples in the `samples/`` folder are written in such a way that users can copy/paste them from external npm packages.
-This means that the SDK there needs to be required the normal way:
+This means that the SDK there needs to be imported the normal way:

 ```
 const integration = require('workspace-integrations);